Isorex/web-dev-hw/project-3/readme.md

 Part 2
 ---
-I had a few issues with getting my fonts to work properly Had some weird margin errors that took me hours to fix.
+I had a few issues with getting my fonts to work properly Had some weird margin errors that took me hours to fix

 ---
 Part 3